 Hating your job is not healthy.
 Fall back in love with your job with these tips!

 Do you have strong relationships with the people you work with?
-Now I know that not every place of employment has a brilliant team culture, but I also believe that things are what you make of them.
+Now, I know that not every place of employment has a brilliant team culture.
+But I also believe that things are what you make of them.
 If you don’t already have relationships with your colleagues, you should think about how this could develop.
 Have you deliberately prevented relationships from building with your workmates?
 Do you need to give your colleagues a chance?
 Are there any barriers that you could overcome?
 What simple acts could you do to reduce these barriers?

-Sometimes planning a team morning tea or after work social function is all it takes to get closer to the people you work with, but here are a few other ideas to help you connect with people in your workplace:
+Sometimes planning a team morning tea or after work social function is all it takes to get closer to the people you work with.
+And this is powerful if you want to fall back in love with your job.

 You spend more time with the people you work with than you do with your own family, so it is time to buckle down and make things work.
 You might find that your working relationships turn into unexpected friendships and this can make going to work a much more enjoyable and rewarding experience.

-Well, my hope is that throughout this period of rediscovery, you will fall back in love with your role and have a new sense of job satisfaction.
+So, my hope is that throughout this period of rediscovery, you will fall back in love with your role and have a new sense of job satisfaction.
 But obviously this is not always the case.

-When you are struggling to feel love for your job, I would strongly encourage you to revisit these three lessons and remind yourself of the positives.
+When you are struggling to love your job, I would strongly encourage you to revisit these three lessons and remind yourself of the positives.
 You might try journaling or writing down your responses so that you can revert back to them when you need to bring things back to the positive.
 Sometimes the slightest change in your own mentality can lift the cloud of disappointment, frustration or unhappiness.

-If you have worked through the three lessons above and you still aren’t able to lift your mood, it might be time to consider a change.
+Finally, if you have worked through the three lessons above and you still aren’t able to lift your mood, it might be time to consider a change.
 In that case, use these points to evaluate possible job opportunities to ensure that you don’t move into another role where you will suffer the same fate.
 Best of luck!